 When can I get tested?

 - Same-day appointments at the free UNL on-campus COVID-19 testing site are available Monday-Friday and Sunday in the afternoon.
-The site is closed on the weekends.
 Pre-register using the "Register for a Test" button.

 - For Saturday appointments and when the UNL on-campus COVID-19 testing site is not open, same-day appointments are available at the University Health Center.
 Contact the University Health Center for details to schedule your appointment on the University Health Center website or call 402-472-5000.